bitwarden/help/_articles/directory-connector/user-group-filters.md

 ```

 {% note %}
-These examples are written for Active Directory.
+The following examples are written for Active Directory.
 In order to use them for something such as OpenLDAP the attributes will need to be changed.
 {% endnote %}

 Users in the 'Heroes' group